meghanharrington/meghanharrington.github.io/index.md

 # Who talks about it ?
 As it is a societal topic, lots of different persons talk about it.
 Let's see what **politicians** say about it.
+First, let see the distribution of senators in each state.